DennisLoska/ReactLabelingTool/README.md

 ![Labeling Tool Preview](labeling_tool.png)

-Simply put your JSON file in **server/data** and change the configuration file in the frontend to map your label and your data fields.
+Simply put your JSON file in **server/data** and name it **datase.json** and then change the configuration file in the frontend to map your label and your data fields.

 Here is an example of the expected format for the dataset: